Policy and Procedure Name:

 procedure.

-staff may identify an injured worker who appears to be eligible for a scheduled
+staff may identify an IW who appears to be eligible for a scheduled loss

-loss compensation award and may notify the injured worker that they may file
+compensation award and may notify the IW that they may file for a scheduled

-for a scheduled loss compensation award, and BWC will process the request.
+loss compensation award, and BWC will process the request.
+Note: BWC cannot

-Note: BWC cannot guarantee any particular outcome for the motion as there are
+guarantee any particular outcome for the motion as there are complex legal, medical,

 a.
 Amputation;